Our programs

 IL-13

-Atopic Dermatitis (Positive Part A 16-week data; Part B enrollment completed)
+Atopic Dermatitis (Positive Part B 16-week data)

-Phase 2 in-progress
+Phase 2 complete

-Atopic Dermatitis (Positive Part A 16-week data; Part B enrollment completed)
+Atopic Dermatitis (Positive Part B 16-week data)

 Next anticipated milestones: